 That’s hardly going to be a tough time for your eyes, the reason I am so confident with the image quality is that the laptop has made use of the Vega 10 graphics processor which anyway is an assurance for the picture quality and rich color.

-Also SEE: Best Laptops for Youtube Video Editing
+Also SEE: Best Laptops for Youtubers

 The laptop does not keep it all to display, rather it has a backlit keyboard.
 You can use the backlit keyboard to work in less lighted rooms if the situation compels you or as a matter of choice.